StarkitRobots/workshop_legged_gym/README.md

 # Adoptation of Legged Gym project for ROS meetup workshop
 This is a fork of https://github.com/leggedrobotics/legged_gym.
 This fork was created by MIPT for Ros meetup workshop.
 The "master" branch contains original repo.
+Start from the branch "develop".
+Look for "# <YOUR CODE>".
 The "workshop" branch contains solution of the workshop's task.
 Repo with urdf and meshes for Unitree Go1: https://github.com/StarkitRobots/go1_description.git
 # Isaac Gym Environments for Legged Robots #
 This repository provides the environment used to train ANYmal (and other robots) to walk on rough terrain using NVIDIA's Isaac Gym.